sahsagar-google/oracle-toolkit/docs/disaster-recovery-configurations.md

 8. Test the Switchover and Failover Scenarios:

-   - Ensuring that the implemented Data Guard configuration remains operable is critical for providing business continuity and database DR. Performing database DR exercises by switching-over and/or failing-over the database Data Guard DR configuration (and usually reverting back) is typically performed proactively on a regular cadence such as quarterly or semi-annually.
+   - Ensuring that the implemented Data Guard configuration remains operable is critical for providing business continuity and database DR. Performing database DR exercises by switching over and/or failing over the database Data Guard DR configuration (and usually reverting back) is typically performed proactively on a regular cadence such as quarterly or semi-annually.

 ## Troubleshooting Overview